KingRealzYT/Hackdiction-2022/README.md

 ## Where can I play Contra?
 Contra will be availble to download right here on github for Windows and Mac.
 You can also compile and run it yourself!
 If your compiling this on your own, you must install CMU Graphics.
-[Get CMU Graphics here!](https://academy.cs.cmu.edu/desktop)
+[Get CMU Graphics here!](https://academy.cs.cmu.edu/desktop) (If you download from github, it does **not** require you to download CMU Graphics)